 A scheduled task can be configured to run with the highest privileges or not.
 When SyncBack creates a scheduled task, if the SyncBack process itself is elevated then the scheduled task will be configured to run with the highest privileges.
 If SyncBack is not run elevated then the scheduled task will not be configured to run with the highest privileges.
 For example, if you schedule a profile with SyncBackFree, then it will not be configured to run with the highest privileges because SyncBackFree is not run elevated.

-When SyncBack is not run elevated you cannot edit or delete any schedules that are configured to run with the highest privileges (elevated).
-This is a security restriction of Windows, i.e. non-elevated processes cannot edit or delete elevated scheduled tasks.
+When SyncBack is not run elevated you cannot edit, delete or import any schedules that are configured to run with the highest privileges (elevated).
+This is a security restriction of Windows, i.e. non-elevated processes cannot edit, delete or create elevated scheduled tasks.
 If SyncBack is run elevated then it can edit or delete any schedules.

 How can you tell if a profile has been scheduled to run elevated?
 Look for the shield when editing or viewing the profiles schedule.
 If a shield is shown then it is elevated, otherwise it is not.

 By default, Windows does not allow schedules to be created by users that do not have a login password.
 When creating a new schedule, SyncBack will prompt if you want the restriction removed.
 However, we recommend you instead set a password for your Windows account.
 If you do not want SyncBack to prompt you to remove the restriction: go to Global Settings and on the Easy page untick the option "Prompt me to remove the blank password restriction on the Windows Scheduler".